Stats & Facts

 - Traditional Undergraduate Student-Faculty Ratio: 17:1

-- Colleges, Schools & Centers: College of Business, College of Engineering, College of General Studies, School of Computer Sciences (part of the College of Engineering), School of Education (part of the College of General Studies), Center for Criminal Justice
+- Colleges, Schools & Centers: College of Business, College of Engineering, College of Arts and Sciences, School of Computer Sciences (part of the College of Engineering), School of Education (part of the College of Arts and Sciences), Center for Criminal Justice

 - Accreditation: Indiana Tech is accredited by the Higher Learning Commission.